Menu

 Health Quality Partners of Southern California

 Nicole Howard is the Executive Vice President of Health Quality Partners of Southern California (HQP) and Chief Advancement Officer of Health Center Partners of Southern California (HCP).
 She has been employed by the Health Center Partners Family of Companies since 2007.
-Nicole has over 30 years of experience in the healthcare industry and experience She has experience developing, implementing, and evaluating programs.
+Nicole has over 30 years of experience in the healthcare industry.
+She has experience developing, implementing, and evaluating programs.
 She has secured funding for and managed collaborative state, federal, county, and private foundation-funded grants and research programs.
-Her focus areas have been cancer screening (colorectal, breast cancer), oral health, behavioral health, enrollment and quality management programs She has a wealth of experience working with leadership from Federally Qualified Health Centers on a variety of topics and facilitates the HCP Chief Medical Officers Leadership Network consisting of CMOs representing 17 community health center organizations (FQHC, tribal programs and Planned Parenthood of the Pacific Southwest).
+Her focus areas have been cancer screening (colorectal, breast cancer), oral health, behavioral health, enrollment, and quality management programs.
+She has a wealth of experience working with leadership from Federally Qualified Health Centers (FQHCs, tribal programs, and Planned Parenthood of the Pacific Southwest) on a variety of topics and facilitates the HCP Chief Medical Officers Leadership Network, consisting of CMOs representing 17 community health center organizations.

 Senior Program Manager